 The Care and Counsel Committee provides pastoral care for the Newtown Friends Meeting community.
-This includes caring for members in need and processing requests for membership, marriage and Clearness Committees.
-For reasons of confidentiality, service on this committee is limited to members of Newtown Meeting.
-Care and Counsel consists of 12 members who serve 4-year terms.
+This includes caring for members in times of need and processing requests for membership, marriage and Clearness Committees.

 Frequently Asked Questions

 Q. How do I become a member of Newtown Friends Meeting?

 A. If, after attending Meeting for Worship and becoming familiar with Quakerism, you feel moved to become a member of Newtown Friends Meeting, the next step is to send a letter expressing your interest to the Clerk of Newtown Friends Meeting (Box 224, Newtown Pa.
 18940 or firstname.lastname@example.org).
 The letter should include why you feel led to become a member of Newtown Meeting and the Religious Society of Friends.
 Following the receipt of your letter, Care and Counsel appoints a Clearness Committee to visit with you to learn more about your journey, Meeting activities, the nature of membership, and any questions you may have.
 Faith and Practice is a useful resource.

 Q. How do I inform Care and Counsel about a member or attender who needs help or support?

 A. The ability of Care and Counsel to minister to members and attenders of Newtown Meeting depends on friends informing us of any concern they may have.
 Please speak to a committee member.

 Q. How do I request the temporary use of one of the Meeting’s Healing Quilts for someone in need of comfort due to illness or bereavement?